-Another month that feels like the young child staring forlornly through the sweet shop window while December and August get to buy all the nice things.
-But November in Vienna has its own pleasures.
+Another month that feels like the young child staring forlornly through the sweet shop window while December gets to buy all the nice things.
+Though November in Vienna brings its own pleasures.

 In particular, you get to enjoy the Christmas flair, but without so many crowds.